 He is a Krafft Distinguished Professor holding the Michael Shaara Chair in Creative Writing at Florida State University.
 Under the auspices of the FSU website, in the fall of 2001, he did something no other writer has ever done, before or since: he revealed his writing process in full, in real time, in a webcast that observed him in seventeen two-hour sessions write a literary short story from its first inspiration to its final polished form.
 He also gave a running commentary on his artistic choices and spent a half-hour in each episode answering the emailed questions of his live viewers.
 The whole series, under the title "Inside Creative Writing" is a very popular on YouTube, with its first two-hour episode passing 125,000 in the spring of 2016.

 For more than a decade he was hired to write feature-length screenplays for New Regency, Twentieth Century Fox, Warner Brothers, Paramount, Disney, Universal Pictures, Baldwin Entertainment Group (for Robert Redford), and two teleplays for HBO.
 Typical of Hollywood, none of these movies ever made it to the screen.

 Reflecting his early training as an actor, he has also recorded the audio books for four of his worksA Good Scent from a Strange Mountain, Hell, A Small Hotel and Perfume River.
 He was awarded an Honorary Doctorate degree from the State University of New York system.
-He lives in Florida, with his wife, the poet Kelly Lee Butler.
+He lives in Florida and is married to Clara G. Herrera.